 After three days they found him in the temple, sitting in the midst of the teachers, listening to them and asking them questions, and all who heard him were astounded at his understanding and his answers.
 Luke 2:46-47

-After the Feast of Passover, Mary and Joseph lose the twelve-year-old Jesus for three days — a foretaste of the three days in the tomb — and find him in his Father's house, teaching the teachers.
-"Did you not know that I must be in my Father's house?"
+After the Feast of Passover, Mary and Joseph lose the twelve-year-old Jesus for three days — a foretaste of the three days in the tomb — and find him in the Temple, teaching the teachers.
+"How is it that you sought me? did you not know, that I must be about my Father's business?"
 (Luke 2:49).
-The five-day episode (three days lost, found on the third) has a Paschal shape.
-The fruit is piety and devotion to Jesus: the zeal to seek him, and the joy of finding him where he is always to be found — in his Father's house, in prayer, in the sacraments.
+The three-day episode (lost, then found after three days) has a Paschal shape.
+The fruit is perseverance: the resolve to seek Christ sorrowing and not stop until he is found, where he is always to be found — about his Father's business, in prayer, in the sacraments.

 Sacred site: The Temple Mount, Jerusalem — the Court of the Gentiles where the twelve-year-old Jesus sat among the teachers.
 Location of Christ’s first recorded public teaching.